dipankardas011/Learn-Cloud-Native-Tools/blogs/kubesimplify/os.md

 ## Components
 * I/O device
-* I/O controller - interface between the I/O devices and the internal system components; CPU, memory, etc
+* I/O controller - the interface between the I/O devices and the internal system components; CPU, memory, etc
 * I/O bus

-CPU interact with the I/O controller through a set of interface registered called I/O port.
+CPU interacts with the I/O controller through a set of interface registers called the I/O port.
 I/O port
-– consists of four registers, called the status , control, data-in, and data-out registers.
+consists of four registers, called the *status, control, data-in, and data-out registers*.
-– Control register
-* The control register can be used give the command.
+* **Control register** - The control register can be used to give the command.
-– Status Register
-* whether the current command has completed or not
-* whether a byte is available to be read or not
-* Indication of device error.
+* **Status Register** - whether the current command has been completed or not, whether a byte is available to be read or not, Indication of device error.
-– Data-in register
-* read by the host to get input.
+* **Data-in register** - read by the host to get input.
-– Data-out register
-* written by the host to send output.
+* **Data-out register** - written by the host to send output.

-DMA (Direct Memory Access) - DMA module controls the exchange of data between main memory and an I/O module
+**DMA (Direct Memory Access)** - DMA module controls the exchange of data between the main memory and an I/O module.
+It helps in reducing the CPU time by allowing the CPU to execute other processes while it transfers data across I/O devices

-Device Driver - it is usually part of the OS kernel that contains the device specific code to control an I/O device, which is usually written by device manufacturer
+Device Driver - it is usually part of the OS kernel that contains the device-specific code to control an I/O device, which device manufacturer usually writes

 # Buffers
-Buffer is used to speed up the process because the I/O significantly slower compared to the CPU so CPU had to wait.
+Buffer is used to speeding up the process because the I/O was significantly slower than the CPU, so the CPU had to wait.
 * Single buffer
 * Double Buffer
 * circular buffer

 # Protections & security
-Protection happens inside a computer where as Security considers external threats.
+Protection happens inside a computer whereas Security considers external threats.
 ## Components involved in protection

 * Subjects